-Have you ever wondered, “what is a physician associate?”
+Have you ever wondered, “What is a physician associate?”

 A Physician Associate, or PA for short, is a healthcare professional who works under the supervision of a licensed physician.
 They are trained to perform various medical tasks, such as taking medical histories, performing physical exams, ordering and interpreting tests, diagnosing and treating illnesses, and even assisting in surgery.
+However, what distinguishes them from physicians is a topic worth looking into.

 The demand for Physician Associates has increased in recent years as they provide valuable support to physicians in delivering high-quality patient care.
 But what exactly does it take to become a Physician Associate?